boettiger-lab/rl4greencrab/README.md

 Our project aims to use this advantage in order to generate new, more responsive, quantitative policy rules that could complement traditional management approaches.

+## Model used

+The agent trains by interacting with an *integral projection model* which describes the population dynamics of green crabs together with the agent's observation process.
+In short, the agent's actions correspond to numbers of cages used to trap crabs.
+This action hampers the growth of the crab population, and produces an observation of number of crabs caught per cage used.

+Coming soon: a more detailed explanation of the integral projection model used!

 # Installation

 1. `git clone https://github.com/boettiger-lab/rl4greencrab.git`